Key points

 ALDI Mobile PAYG Plans

-ALDI Mobile is a very popular choice, consistently rating well in Canstar Blue’s customer satisfaction ratings for prepaid phone plans.
-ALDI Mobile offers a $5 PAYG starter pack, and you can then choose from three additional PAYG recharges for $15, $25 or $35.
-All recharges last for 365 days, but the beauty lies in the detail:
+ALDI Mobile is a popular low-cost provider, offering both PAYG and traditional prepaid phone plans.
+ALDI Mobile offers a $5 PAYG starter pack, with additional PAYG recharges available for $15, $25 or $35.
+All recharges last for 365 days, with the following pricing for standard calls, text and data:

-These rates are pretty cheap – especially for the calls with no flagfall – and you could theoretically have up to 290 minutes of call time, or 290 texts with the $35 plan.
-International numbers also start as low as 10c a minute, depending on the country, and you can recharge as you like.
-ALDI SIMs are available in-store, or you can purchase online.
+International numbers also start as low as 10c a minute, depending on the country, and you can recharge as often you like.
+ALDI SIMs are available in-store or online.
 You can also recharge your plan through SMS.
-ALDI Mobile operates on the Telstra 4G Network.
+ALDI Mobile’s PAYG plan operates on the Telstra 4G network.

 Pay As You Go $15